 Due to their Perceiving trait, INFPs and ISFPs tend to be naturally accepting of new situations.
 They are adaptable personalities who tend to crave unexpected experiences and appreciate positive change.

-INFPs and ISFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INFP and ISFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INFPs should avoid expressing themselves conceptually around ISFPs, while ISFPs should avoid pushing ISFPs to focus too closely on the present.

-INFPs and ISFPs can encourage and motivate each other in their personal and professional lives.
+INFP and ISFP types can encourage and motivate each other in their personal and professional lives.

 INFPs can motivate ISFPs by appreciating their ability to understand how things work, while ISFPs can encourage INFPs by affirming their creative and innovative solutions.